ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 Let's try this on VS Code.

-> **Note**: You need to have VS Code installed to try this.
-You can download it from [https://code.visualstudio.com/Download](https://code.visualstudio.com/Download).

-Open your service in VS Code.
-You can use the following command to do this on Linux or OSX.
+> **Tip:** You can use your [favorite editor to work on Ballerina code](https://ballerina.io/learn/tools-ides/).

+1. Download and install [VS Code][#https://code.visualstudio.com/Download](https://code.visualstudio.com/Download).

+2. Execute the below commands based on your OS to open your service in VS Code.

 ```bash
 $ code /<folder_path>/hello_service.bal